public-archive-docs/revision_archive/docs/sciences/physics/index.md

-# guide to science - physics
+# Guide to science - Physics

-the exam board used for physics is: `Edexcel`
+The exam board used for physics is: `Edexcel`